500kVA Single Phase Pad Mounted Transformer

 - Standards IEEE, ANSI, CSA

-- Application Utility, Residential areas, Commercial hubs, Transportation centers, Airports, industrial facilities
+- Application Utility, Residential areas, Commercial hubs

 - Power Rating 500kVA